 - Hike to Češka koča Mountain hut.
 Learn More: Best Hikes in Slovenia

 - Hike to Goli Vrh (only on a brilliant day)

 - Hike to Grintovec, the highest mountain in the Kamnik-Savinja Alps

-Stay in Tourist Farm Šenkova domačija in Zgornje Jezersko
+Tourist Farm Šenkova domačija

-For farm animals, alpine views, and farm-to-table food
+Farm animals, alpine views, and farm-to-table food

 Close your eyes and envision the dreamiest alpine farm you can possibly imagine.
 Now, add in a dramatic backdrop of limestone mountains.
 Also, sprinkle in fifty free-roaming chickens and ducks.
 And while you’re at it, pepper in fields of wildflowers, an herb and vegetable garden, two friendly dogs (that welcome you upon arrival), and cows and sheep.
 That’s Tourist Farm Šenkova domačija and you can stay there.